 Let's now discuss the preferred extracurricular activities that you can participate in.
-These suggestions are based on our experience of providing counselling to numerous students who have been successfully accepted at reputed colleges.
+The suggestions are based on our experience of providing counseling to numerous students who successfully accepted at reputed colleges.

 Usually, people who have achieved success are very calculating in allocating time to various things during the day.
-They only spend time on things they enjoy doing and mingling with people whom they want to be with.
+They only spend time on things they enjoy doing and mingling with people they want to be with.
 To further reiterate this, we suggest you read a blog called "No 'yes.'
 Either 'Hell Yeah!' or 'No.'"

 The writer opines that you should be clear about your priorities and say a 'no' to everything that doesn't excite you.
 By doing so, you'll have all the time to do all those things that you want to pursue and find joy in doing.

-Even adults who attempt to make time for the things that matter to them, usually find it challenging to live up to it.
+Even adults who attempt to make time for the things that matter to them usually find it challenging to live up to it.
 So as a high school student with multi-tasking and over-enthusiastic contemporaries, choosing to utilize your time intelligently can feel like a burden.

 We suggest that you feel your way around varied extracurricular activities if you are still in early high school.
 However, if you have progressed to a senior class, you must become focused on pursuing activities that will make your extracurricular profile look splendid, unique, and fascinating.

 Some timely advice:

 Allocate time in your timetable to pursue something that is of significance to you.
 Do this for a couple of hours twice or thrice a week.
 Treat this as a break that you are taking to pursue something that means a lot to you.

-However, sticking to such a timetable can be challenging for you especially if you have over-anxious parents.
+However, sticking to such a timetable can be challenging for you, especially if you have over-anxious parents.
 Within a week or two, they'll most probably push you into doing something substantial and concrete after watching you 'pottering around' as they'd see it.
 They'll be obviously comparing the activities that your contemporaries seem to be marching ahead with.

 Some tips to make time for yourself:

 But these tips will help you in utilizing your time aptly and catching the attention of the college admissions staff with your outstanding extracurricular activities.

 Instead of dragging through your homework, you should utilize every minute of your homework time productively.
-To achieve this you can:
+To achieve this, you can:

 Why should you take on courses that don't interest you?
-E.g., when you sign up for the science group of courses, you don't necessarily have to take up all that is offered.
+E.g., when you sign up for the science group of courses, you don't necessarily have to take up all that gets offered.
 Choose only those subjects that interest you and which are relevant to your academic goals.

 We suggest you take fewer – but relevant courses so that you don't spend precious time on so many courses.
 Then, you will have more time on your hands to pursue singular extracurricular activities.

-You may question this suggestion since so many who will be competing with you for a seat in the reputed colleges, will also take up similar difficult courses.
-So your counter-argument to our suggestion will probably be that you have a good chance of standing apart with the laundry list of difficult courses in your academic profile.
+You may question this suggestion since so many competing with you for a seat in the reputed colleges will also take up similar challenging courses.
+So your counter-argument to our suggestion will probably be that you have a good chance of standing apart from the laundry list of challenging courses in your academic profile.

 It is entirely acceptable if you opt for a course that isn't so difficult, time-consuming, and will still eventually work well in the way it fits into your academic profile.

-You are most probably influenced to aspire for A's and 5's in your AP/IB programs and fantastic scores in all the standardized tests not just by what you see many students doing but also because your parents and counselor encourage you to aim high.
+You are most probably influenced to aspire for A's and 5's in your AP/IB programs and fantastic scores in all the standardized tests, not just by what you see many students doing but also because your parents and counselor encourage you to aim high.

 But do you know that it is sometimes all right to get lower grades like a B+ or A- in your AP/IB course?
 Besides, if your SAT/ACT score is around the 25th percentile of the college's range of test scores, it doesn't mean you've lost the chance to be accepted at a reputed college.
 A stray lower grade will not spell doom.

 We are not for a minute suggesting that you give up working hard and accept the outcome of the time and effort that you put in.
 You should be realistic about your potential and work hard to achieve the best possible grades that you can.

 Some of the highest achieving students with the best SAT/ACT scores, high school GPA, and super grades in the AP/IB course find themselves left out by reputed colleges.
 Surprised?

 Let's re-visit the blog called "No 'yes.'
-Either 'Hell Yeah!' or 'No.’’’ that we discussed earlier.
+Either 'Hell Yeah!' or 'No.'" that we discussed earlier.
 You should appreciate and imbibe the suggestion to say 'No' whenever apt.
 Not only is it essential to discard those activities that aren't as interesting to you, but you should also perfect the art of saying 'Hell Yeah!' and jump in when a rare chance comes knocking.

 We have already discussed how you should take small steps while pursuing something that interests you rather than attempt to leapfrog in such activities.
-Even as you are steadily moving towards your goal, you may stumble upon something that inspires you and you may want to pursue that.
+Even as you are steadily moving towards your goal, you may stumble upon something that inspires you, and you may want to pursue that.

-Simply grab whatever really inspires you – don't expect such opportunities to pre-announce their arrival.
+Grab whatever really inspires you – don't expect such opportunities to pre-announce their arrival.
 Recognize it and allocate as much time and effort as you can to it.

-Suppose you have a liking for the sciences and have been pursuing some individual research and have come up with some significant results – however small it may feel, you should prepare a paper on it and share it with eminent science magazines or even start your blog about it.
+Suppose you have a liking for the sciences and have pursued some individual research and have come up with some significant results – however small it may feel.
+In that case, you should prepare a paper on it and share it with prominent science magazines or even start your blog about it.

 Once you have spent ample time and effort in feeling your way through some extracurricular activities and have honed skills, you will recognize what interests you and what to cast aside.
-So you will be ready to pursue your favourite extracurricular activities with more enthusiasm.
+So you will be ready to pursue your favorite extracurricular activities with more enthusiasm.

-At this point, while you are still in high school, you should connect with your mentor and allow them to charter the path you should follow to make your pursuit of the extracurricular activities to a more advanced and successful place.
+At this point, while you are still in high school, you should connect with your mentor and allow them to charter the path you should follow to make your pursuit of extracurricular activities a more advanced and successful place.

-Before looking for a mentor, you need to be assured about your passion and focus on the extracurricular activity.
+Before looking for a mentor, you should be assured about your passion and focus on the extracurricular activity.
 While you can't just shop for a mentor, look for someone who will encourage and stimulate you in your pursuit.
 And he should feel satisfied that he is only nurturing you and not carrying your load.
 So don't look for a mentor until you are ready.

 Your extracurricular activity will dictate who your mentor should be.
 If you are keen on participating in scientific research, you should identify some of the best minds in the academic arena and then approach them to mentor you.
-Or for instance, if you are keen on fundraising for rural education, look for NGOs who are working in this space and approach the project leader to mentor you.
+Or for instance, if you are keen on fundraising for rural education, look for NGOs working in this space and approach the project leader to mentor you.

-To ease the strain, you should look for a personal connect while choosing a mentor.
+To ease the strain, you should look for a personal connection while choosing a mentor.
 Your parents, relatives, neighbors, high school staff, or friends will definitely be able to help you with this.

 However, if you are unable to reach out to any of the likely mentors, then you will have to contact them directly – via email.
-Be aware that these individuals will be swamped with work-related emails and attending to your email will be of low priority to them.
+Be aware that these individuals will get swamped with work-related emails, and attending to your email will be of low priority to them.